-- Bernard of Clairvaux widely respected leader, who led a monastic reform movement and founded the Cistercian order of monks 1090.
+- Bernard of Clairvaux (1090-1153) widely respected leader, who led a monastic reform movement and founded the Cistercian order of monks.
 Viewed the Christian message as one of love.
 Famous for his hymns: "O, Sacred Head, Now Wounded," "Jesus, the Very Thought of Thee," and "Jesus, Thou Joy of Loving Hearts."
-Also encouraged the 2nd Crusade.
-1130 - Francis of Assisi emphasized poverty and founded the Franciscan order of monks.
-The "friars" (lesser brothers) owned nothing and travelled about supporting themselves by preaching to the people.
-1180
+Also encouraged the 2nd Crusade. - Francis of Assisi (1182-1226) emphasized poverty and founded the Franciscan order of monks.
+The "friars" (lesser brothers) owned nothing and travelled about supporting themselves by preaching to the people. - Anselm of Canterbury (1033-1109) great thinker, known for championing substitutionary atonement.